-In accordance with Article 6 (1) of RP Regulation, ENTSO-E may delegate tasks relating to the identification of regional electricity crisis to the regional coordination centres (RCCs).
+In accordance with Article 6 (1) of the RP Regulation, ENTSO-E may request RCCs for their support in the identification of regional electricity crisis, specifically in relation to assessment of cross-border dependencies and impact on the system operation region(s) in which they are performing their tasks.

-In accordance with Article 3 (3) of RP Regulation, Member States may allow the competent authority to delegate the operational tasks regarding risk-preparedness planning and risk management to other bodies.
+In accordance with Article 3 (3) of the RP Regulation, Member States may allow the competent authority to delegate the operational tasks regarding risk-preparedness planning and risk management to other bodies.

 SUBMITS THE FOLLOWING METHODOLOGY TO THE AGENCY: